Top Takeaways From This Post

-Successful registration at Finanzamt allows you to send your clients the invoices or sell your goods and services legally.
+Successful registration as a freelancer in Germany allows you to send your clients invoices or sell your goods and services legally.
 And get paid.
 And then get taxed.

-There are three key tax numbers that you need in order to register successfully as a self-employed in Germany.
+There are three key tax numbers that you need in order to officially become a freelancer in Germany.

-Let’s break it down and go through the process step by step of registering as a freelancer at Finanzamt.
+Let’s break it down and go through the process step by step to register as a freelancer in Germany.